paurushdharsinha/BootMovies/README.md

 2) Install the dependencies.
-   Run following command in your IDE:- npm install
+   Run following command in your IDE:- npm install npm i nodemon

-3) Run the server.
+4) Run the server.
-   Then run the following command in your IDE:- node app.js
+   Run the following command in your IDE:- nodemon app.js

 -- License